wp-media/imagify-plugin/readme.txt

 There are three optimization levels available - Normal, Aggressive and Ultra.

-- Normal, a lossless compression algorithm.
+- Normal, a lossless image compression algorithm.
 The image quality won't be altered at all.
-- Aggressive, a lossy compression algorithm.
+- Aggressive, a lossy image compression algorithm.
 Stronger compression with a tiny loss of quality most of the time this is not even noticeable at all.
-- Ultra, our strongest compression method using a lossy algorithm.
+- Ultra, our strongest image compression method using a lossy algorithm.

-With the backup option, you can change your mind whenever you want by restoring your images to their original version or optimize them to another compression level.
+With the backup option, you can change your mind whenever you want by restoring your images to their original version or optimize them to another image compression level.

 = HOW ABOUT WEBP IMAGES? =
-Now, for each image you optimize with the Imagify plugin, you will also get its **WebP version** (if you tick the option in the settings); in your Media library, this will result in the following image versions:
+For each image you optimize with the Imagify plugin, you will also get its **WebP version** (if you tick the option in the settings); in your Media library, this will result in the following image versions:
 - full-sized optimized image,
 - full-sized WebP image,
 - optimized thumbnails,
 - WebP thumbnails.

-The optimization will also work for images included in your themes and plugins.
+The optimization will also work for images included in your themes, plugins, and any images located outside of your Media Library folders via our "Custom Folders" setting.

-If you want, Imagify can also display WebP images on your front-end in two ways:
+If you want, Imagify can also display WebP images on your front-end using two methods that also provide fallback support for browsers that can't display WebP images yet:
 - `<picture>` tag,
-- rewrite rules in the .htaccess file.
+– rewrite rules in the .htaccess file (Apache) or nginx.conf (NGINX - must be added manually)

-If you kept a backup copy of the original images, you have the possibility to **create their WebP version separately** (one by one or via the bulk optimization).
+If you keep a backup copy of the original images, you have the possibility to **create their WebP version separately** (one by one or via the bulk optimization feature).

-= What our users think of Imagify? =
+= WHY IS IMAGIFY THE BEST CHOICE WHEN IT COMES TO OPTIMIZING YOUR CORE WEB VITALS? =

+Did you know that using our image compressor will also make Google PageSpeed Insights happy?

+When it comes to the impact of images on Core Web Vitals, Google recommends serving images in next-gen formats (WebP, JPEG 2000/XR) and properly sized images.
+Imagify does just that!

+After enabling Imagify, all your images, including thumbnails, will be automatically optimized when uploaded into WordPress.
+By reducing the weight of your images (without sacrificing their quality!), you will boost your loading time and your Largest Contentful Paint performance.
+Imagify also addresses Google’s recommendation by converting your images to the next-gen WebP format.

+Imagify can help you get your PageSpeed Insights score into the green.

+= WHAT DO OUR USERS THINK OF IMAGIFY? =

+Here’s what our users have to say about us after optimizing their images with Imagify:

 > "Imagify is an awesome tool that is powerful & easy to use.
 It's fast, rivals and surpasses other established plugins/software.
 Awesome!" — [Simon Harper](https://twitter.com/SRHDesign/status/663758140505235456)
 >